 The total HOME-ARP allocation is \$12,720,427 of which 15% is being set aside by DHCD for planning and administration costs.
+Up to \$10,812,362.95 in HOME-ARP funds are being recommended for the development of affordable rental housing.
+Eight million dollars has been identified to assist the local CoC with its acquisition and administration of a hotel/motel or multi-family rental building to ultimately serve as permanent supportive rental housing for elderly from all four QPs, with a preference for QP1.

-Up to \$2,812,362.95 in HOME-ARP funds are being recommended for the development of affordable rental housing for the four qualifying populations as identified in the HOME-ARP regulation via a future advertised Request For Proposals (RFPs), with submissions that would then be reviewed and scored based on specific criteria.
-Those proposals scoring the highest would then be recommended to the City of Miami Commission for their final decision on projects ready to proceed..
-The remaining \$8 million would be allocated towards costs tied to the acquisition and/or development of noncongregate shelter units (an estimated 100) given that the CoC has identified several potential sites that could add much needed units to the homeless unit inventory, and thereby address the increase in homelessness in the CoC.
+The remaining approximate \$2.8 million would be allocated via a future advertised Request For Proposals (RFPs), with submissions that would then be reviewed and scored based on specific criteria and would serve all four qualifying populations (QPs) as identified in the HOME-ARP regulation and would not feature any preference.
+Those proposals scoring the highest would then be recommended to the City of Miami Commission for their final decision on projects ready to proceed.